jberkenbilt/qfs/README.md

 * Run `qfs init-repo -migrate`, which will move any existing keys that `aws s3 sync` would consider current so that `qfs` will also consider them current.
 * Re-enable versioning on the S3 bucket.
+* Set up the repository and site filters.
+* Run `qfs push`.
+This will push everything that wasn't migrated, including directories, links, and qfs filters.
-* Run `qfs init-repo -cleanup`, which will remove any stray files or files that `aws s3 sync` would consider to be out-of-date.
+* Run `qfs init-repo -cleanup`.
+This will remove any stray files including files that `aws s3 sync` would have considered to be out-of-date.
+This has to be done after the initial push so the repository filter is there.
-* Run `qfs push`, which will push directories, links, and any subsequently modified files to the repository.

 After this, you can use `qfs` instead of `aws s3 sync` to keep the area backed up while efficiently maintaining file metadata.